-How to Contribute to Both a Traditional and a Roth IRA
+Can You Contribute to Both a Traditional IRA and a Roth IRA?

-Anyone who earns a wage during the tax year can make a contribution to an IRA.
-This could be through earned income from a wage-earning job or through self-employment.
-In addition, married workers can also contribute to a spousal IRA on behalf of their spouse if that spouse did not have any earned income that year.
-Regardless, income from interest, dividends, and capital gains alone does not permit a person to contribute to an IRA.
+Anyone who has earned income during the tax year can make a contribution to an IRA, whether that income is the result of a wage-earning job or through self-employment.
+Married workers can also contribute to spousal IRAs on behalf of their spouses if that spouse didn't have any earned income during that year.

-Provided your compensation is at least as much as the amount of your contributions, taxpayers under 50 years old may currently contribute up to $5,500 per year to their IRAs as of 2019.
+Provided that your compensation is at least as much as the amount of your contributions, taxpayers under 50 years old can contribute up to $6,000 a year to their IRAs as of 2019.
 Those who are at least 50 years old by the end of the tax year can contribute an additional $1,000 in catch-up savings annually for a total of $7,000.

 How Your Income Affects Your Contribution Limit

-Although some high-income taxpayers have IRA contribution deduction limitations, your income does not affect your ability to actually make a traditional IRA contribution.
-However, your income will affect the ability to deduct your contributions, and the deduction might be limited to as low as zero.
+Although some high-income taxpayers have IRA contribution deduction limitations, your income doesn't affect your ability to actually make traditional IRA contributions.
+It only affects whether you can claim a tax deduction for that money.

 Contributing to a Regular and a Roth IRA

-Provided you meet the earned income requirements and the income limitations for each type of IRA, you may contribute to both a Roth and a traditional IRA.
-In fact, many savvy investors who are qualified to make contributions to both types of IRAs do in order to reap the immediate benefits of tax-deductible contributions and the long-term benefits of tax-deferred and tax-free future income.
+Provided you meet the earned income requirements and the income limitations for each type of IRA, there's nothing to stop you from contributing to both.
+You'll reap both the immediate benefits of tax-deductible contributions and the long-term benefits of tax-deferred and tax-free future income.

-Others find that due to changing circumstances and incomes, their eligibility for tax-deductible contributions or ability to contribute to a Roth might change due to variations in income.
-You might therefore fund just one or both accounts in the tax years in which they can.
+You might find that your eligibility for tax-deductible contributions or your ability to contribute to a Roth might change due to variations in income.
+You might therefore fund just one or both accounts depending on your situation.

-You can learn more about the process of determining which option is the best for your situation by running a few simple calculations or learning how to choose the right IRA.
-Because it is hard to predict where tax rates are heading in the future, it helps to know that you can get the best of both account types by making contributions to both a traditional and Roth IRA.
+You can learn more about the process of determining which option is the best for you by running a few simple calculations.
+It's hard to predict where tax rates are headed in the future, so it helps to know that you can get the best of both account types by making contributions to both a traditional and Roth IRA when possible.